-There’s something about writing a goal down that makes you get clearer on it so that you’re actually making good on the intention and getting clear on it so writing it down is is a huge leg up in terms of accomplishing your goals but did a lot of people even if they get clear they don’t unidentified lying motivations as to why that goal is important for them.
+There’s something about writing a goal down that makes you get clearer on it so that you’re actually making good on the intention and getting clear on it.
+So writing it down is a huge leg up in terms of accomplishing your goals but a lot of people even if they get clear, they don’t unidentified lying motivations as to why that goal is important for them.

-I just I thought I’ll just give the money back to the publisher I’m not gonna do this book it’s not the right time but then I looked at the goal and thankfully I had written down what I call my key motivations what was at stake and I really realized again I saw this when I set the goal but I lost it in the messy middle but I went back to the beginning and I said wait a second if I don’t do this book that I’m not gonna get the kind of speaking platform want to get to go to the next level in my career I’m not going to be able to help thousands of people who are eager to build a platform but have no idea where to start this is gonna set me up for success in my new career.
+But then I looked at the goal and thankfully I had written down what I call my key motivations, what was at stake, and I really realized, again I saw this when I set the goal, but I lost it in the messy middle but I went back to the beginning and I said, “Wait a second.
+If I don’t do this book, then I’m not gonna get the kind of speaking platform I want to get to go to the next level in my career.
+I’m not going to be able to help thousands of people who are eager to build a platform but have no idea where to start.
+This is gonna set me up for success in my new career”.

 I had just left Thomas Nelson at that point and launched into this entrepreneurial online world and so I just I reconnected with that and emotionally re-engaged with it.